 Seating in the gallery is restricted to ticket holders and is coordinated by the House Sergeant at Arms.
 Each Member of Congress receives one chamber ticket, with a specific reserved seat, for the address.
-Congressional leadership and the White House receive multiple tickets.11
+Congressional leadership and the White House receive multiple tickets.18

 Since 1982, in a new tradition established by Ronald Reagan, Presidents frequently ask guests to join the First Lady in the gallery.
 These individuals usually have performed an act of heroism or achieved an impressive milestone that illustrates an important theme in the President's speech.
 At the appropriate time, the President acknowledges the guests seated adjacent to the First Lady and identifies their particular contribution.
-Presidential speechwriters now refer to these guests as "Lenny Skutniks" in reference to the first guest highlighted by Reagan in 1982.12 Recent guests have included Sammy Sosa, Julie Aigner-Clark (CEO of Baby Einstein), Rosa Parks, Hamid Karzai, Dikembe Mutombo, former Treasury Secretary and Senator Lloyd Bentsen, Hank Aaron, Wesley Autrey (who rescued a man on the New York City subway tracks), and numerous active military service members and veterans.
+Presidential speechwriters refer to these guests as "Lenny Skutniks" in reference to the first guest highlighted by Reagan in 1982.19 Recent guests have included Representative Gabrielle Giffords, Apple CEO Tim Cook, CEO of Baby Einstein Julie Aigner-Clark, civil rights pioneer Rosa Parks, former President of Afghanistan Hamid Karzai, NBA star and humanitarian Dikembe Mutombo, former Treasury Secretary and Senator Lloyd Bentsen, baseball great Hank Aaron, NBA player Jason Collins, Wesley Autrey (who rescued a man on the New York City subway tracks), and numerous active military servicemembers and veterans.
+The biographies of the First Lady's guests are now available online.20